 Let’s be honest, creating a resume is a daunting task.
 It seems that everyone you speak to has a different opinion about formatting and what should be included in your resumé.
 Your resumé is a reflection of you, so it’s okay if it doesn’t exactly fit into every mold, but your document still needs to look clean and professional.
 Below are six easy rules to follow when crafting your professional resume:

 1. Use a clean font

-According Forbes, recruiters spend about 6 seconds reading a resume.
-If your document is only getting 6 seconds to shine, it better be easy to read.
-Use a clean, standard font like Arial, or Times New Roman.
+According to LinkedIn, recruiters spend about 6 seconds reading a resumé.
+If you're only getting 6 seconds to shine, it better be easy to read.
+Use a clean, standard font like Arial or Times New Roman.
 You should also only be using one font throughout the entire document.
 The only people who could possibly make an exception to this rule are those in creative industries like graphic design.

 2. Use action words

 What did you actually do at your previous job or volunteer positions?
 Instead of repeating the same basic phrases over and over like ‘worked’ or ‘helped’ try using some action verbs to make your skills stand out.
 Some great action words for a resume include: advised, collaborated, analyzed, and demonstrated.